 What to do and see in Ashton-under-Lyne?

-Ashton-under-Lyne has a population of in excess of forty thousand.
+Ashton-under-Lyne has a population of well over forty thousand.
 It is a commercial town in the Metropolitan Borough of Tameside.
 It was a part of Lancashire, and it is located on the north bank of the River Tame.
 It is near Manchester centre.

 Ashton town centre

 Ashton Arcades shopping plaza

-Ashton Arcades shopping plaza began in 1995 and it is one of the leading worldwide.
+Ashton Arcades shopping plaza started in 1995 and it is one of the leading worldwide.
 It hosts a golf course in its very first stages, and it is located near Ashton hospital.
 IKEA has its shopping mall here too, among the tallest in England.

 St. Michael's Church

 St. Michael’s Church is a Grade I Listed Building.
 It is one of over one hundred surviving ancient structures in the North West.
-The congregation dates since 13th century and it was remodelled in fifteenth century.
-It interests many visitors and if you like this sort of buildings, don’t miss it
+The congregation dates since 13th century and it was remodelled in 15 th century.
+It is interesting to many visitors and if you like this sort of buildings, don’t miss it

 Portland Basin distribution centre

-After the Ashton Canal was closed Portland Basin distribution center come to be a museum.
+After the Ashton Canal was closed Portland Basin distribution center become a museum.
 First piece of the Heritage Center and Museum opened on the first carpet of the warehouse.
 The renovation of structure was finished in 1999.
 It has displays of social, modern, as well as political history.
 It has been used a few times as a shooting location for movie creation.